 There are plenty (hundreds) of programs and web services available to resize and optimise your images, including Photoshop, Kraken.io, imagify, Tiny PNG, and jpeg mini.

 Comparing Optimised Images with Non-Optimised Images

 Take a look at the 2 images on the right.

-The unoptimised one is 481kb in size, even though I resized it down to 2000px wide before uploading to the site.
+The unoptimised one is 481KB in size, even though I resized it down to 2000px wide before uploading it to the site.